-Defining the physical details for the transformerAfter defining the operations used in transforming between the different version of the interface, you need to define the binding and network details for the transformer.
+Defining the physical details for the transformer

+After defining the operations used in transforming between the different version of the interface, you need to define the binding and network details for the transformer.
 The transformer can use any of the bindings and transports supported by Artix.
-For information on adding a binding for the transformer read Chapter 1: "Understanding Bindings in WSDL" on page 23.
-For information on adding network details for the transformer read Chapter 10: "Understanding How Endpoints are Defined in WSDL" on page 137.Writing the XSLT scriptsThe transformer transformer to the t
+For information on adding a binding for the transformer read Understanding Bindings in WSDL.
+For information on adding network details for the transformer read Understanding How Endpoints are Defined in WSDL.

+Writing the XSLT scripts

 The XSLT scripts tell the transformer what it needs to do to process the data it receives.
 The scripts can be as simple or complex as they need to be to perform the task.
 The only requirement is that they are valid XSLT documents.
-For more information about writing XSLT scripts read Writing XSLT Scripts on page 250.
+For more information about writing XSLT scripts read Writing XSLT Scripts.

-Configuring the transformer The Artix transformer is an Artix plug-in and can be loaded by an Artix process.
+Configuring the transformer

+The Artix transformer is an Artix plug-in and can be loaded by an Artix process.

 This provides a great deal of flexibility in how you configure and deploy the process.
-For a detailed discussion of how to configure and deploy the Artix transformer see Configuring and Deploying Artix Solutions, C++ Runtime [../../deploy/cpp/index.htm].
+For a detailed discussion of how to configure and deploy the Artix transformer see Configuring and Deploying Artix Solutions, C++ Runtime.